In the Beginning Book 3: The Great Titan War (Titanomachy)

 “Seek battle?
 They attacked me!”

 “To free their siblings,” Prometheus countered.
 “The first assault freed Hades and Poseidon, who long to stay free, and the second freed the sisters from Rhea.
-You cannot pretend that you both were the ideal parents.
+You cannot pretend that you were ideal parents.
 While Rhea only held the sisters in her palace, they were prisoners, just as much as the brothers.”

 To read the complete story you need to be logged in: